 - Develop a diverse and robust coalition of supporters, including stakeholders on both sides of the political aisle as well as juvenile justice administrators, law enforcement professionals, probation officers, prosecutors, defense attorneys, judges, child welfare agencies, coalitions to end sexual assault, victim advocates, researchers, treatment providers, and individuals and their family members directly affected by juvenile sex offender registration.

 - Spread national awareness of harmful youth registration laws through a comprehensive communications strategy focused on shifting the response to children who commit sexual harm.
-This strategy aims to lift the voices of people directly impacted by sexual harm and those whose lives have been shaped by registration laws.
-It leverages research that substantiates the safety, human, and fiscal costs that come from placing children on registries.
+This strategy aimed to lift the voices of people directly impacted by sexual harm and those whose lives have been shaped by registration laws.
+It leveraged research that substantiated the safety, human, and fiscal costs that come from placing children on registries.